-Buffer size (bytes). (io buffer size) Data files transferred from the server to the client are passed through a buffer of this number of bytes.
+Buffer size (bytes). (io_buffer_size) Data files transferred from the server to the client are passed through a buffer of this number of bytes.

 Cache compression. (cache_compression) An integer value in the range 0 to 9 that controls the compression of cache and other files in the server's temporary directory.
-Compression reduces the amount of disk space used, which can be important when space is limited, and improves performance by reducing the amount of disk activity needed to create and read the cache.
+Compression reduces the amount of disk space used, which can be important when space is limited.
 Compression increases processor time, but this is almost always made up by the reduction in disk access time.
 Note that only certain caches, those accessed sequentially, can be compressed.
 This option does not apply to random-access caches, such as those used by the network training algorithms.
 A value of 0 disables compression entirely.
 Values from 1 upward provide increasing degrees of compression but with a corresponding cost in access time.
-The default value is 1; higher values are rarely needed except where disk space is at a premium.
+The default value is 1; higher values may be needed where disk space is at a premium.